blocksds/sdk/docs/content/technical/dldi_arm7.md

 multithreading scheduler is needed.
 This has a high priority in the to-do list of this SDK.

-## 3. Supported flashcards
+## 3. Supported flashcarts

-The main drawback of this approach is that not all flashcards support this.
+The main drawback of this approach is that not all flashcarts support this.
 Some DLDI drivers have been built for the ARM9 and will crash in the ARM7, for example.
 This is why DLDI in ARM7 isn't enforced.
 The current code supports using DLDI from both ARM9 and ARM7 without rebuilding the application.